abneribeiro/abneribeiro/README.md

 🌟  Dedicated Software Engineer with skills in programming, application development, and software architecture.
 Experienced in Python, Java, and JavaScript.
 Goal: build efficient systems, adhere to best practices, collaborate with diverse teams.
 Curious, up-to-date with tech trends.
 Ready for challenges and high-impact projects.

-- 🛠  Full Stack Development: I have expertise in backend technologies such as Node.js and MongoDB.
-This enables me to build end-to-end web applications, handle data storage and retrieval, and create robust APIs for seamless data integration.

-- 🌱 Machine Learning: I'm currently expanding my knowledge in Machine Learning.
-I am familiar with popular ML algorithms and frameworks like scikit-learn.
-This allows me to explore patterns, make predictions, and uncover deeper insights from complex datasets.

 - 💬 Ask me about **Python, Pandas, Numpy, JavaScript, CSS...**

 - ⚡ Fun fact **A63 😜**